IsaiahWu/Final-project/README.md

 ## Model Modulue

-Create a directory for the siamese model .
+Create a directory for the Siamese model .
 This part we are setting up convolution layers and contrastive loss

 **1. Convolution layer**